Channel memberships eligibility, policies, & guidelines

-Note: You may see memberships on some channels with less than 100,000 subscribers for now.
+Note: You may see memberships on some channels with less than 50,000 subscribers.
 These are channels that helped test memberships, and they have been allowed to keep this feature.

 If you have channel memberships on YouTube Gaming and meet eligibility criteria for the main YouTube app and site, go to youtube.com/channel_memberships.
 If you’re eligible, you'll see a banner at the top explaining what to do.
 Learn more about memberships eligibility on YouTube Gaming.

 Channel membership on the main YouTube site and app is currently available to eligible creators in the following locations: